TheoRGirard/hughes2d/paper.md

 On a mathematical point of view, the simulation using the Hughes model suggests that there indeed exist solutions to the problem (a mathematical fact that is not proven at the moment).
 Apart from the mathematical conjectures we derive from the simulations, we also hope that, by making an open source software, more researchers will take an interest in macroscopic pedestrian models.
 A numerical comparison of the simulation using `hughes2d` with other models is already on-going (see [BOUM project](https://conferences.cirm-math.fr/3512.html)).
-Eventually, part of the tools developed here for approximating Hughes model are not specific to the PDEs involved.
+Many of the tools developed here for approximating Hughes model are not specific to the PDEs involved.
 Most of the codebase could be easily reused and incorporated in other macroscopic pedestrian crowd projects.

 # AI usage disclosure